 NMR: Site number in the National Monuments Record of Scotland.

-Canmore: RCAHMS identification number, as listed at the RCAHMS archive.
+Canmore: RCAHMS identification number, as listed at the RCAHMS archive with a direct link to the entry.

 SAM: Scheduled Ancient Monuments number.